-Income tax is a tax that is imposed by governments on individuals and businesses with respect to income or profits earned by them.
-To determine the amount of income tax that should be paid by individuals or businesses, entities must file an income tax return every year.
+Income tax is a tax that is imposed by governments on individuals and businesses with respect to income or profits earned by those individuals and businesses.
+To determine the amount of income tax that should be paid, individuals and businesses must file an income tax return every year.

 Additionally, the tax rate is not the same for every taxpayer.
-In most jurisdictions, corporations and individual taxpayers are subject to different income tax rates and different rules surrounding their income taxes.
+In other words, corporations and individual taxpayers may be subject to different income tax rates and different rules surrounding their income taxes.
 In most jurisdictions, corporations commonly pay a flat tax rate, which is known as the corporate tax rate.

-Regarding individual taxpayers, the level of taxable income that an individual earns in a given year will also determine the amount of income taxes they will pay.
-The income tax rate varies for individuals based on the amount of income that they make in a year.
-The different levels of individuals’ income that determine the level of income tax rate for an individual are commonly referred to as tax brackets.
+The level of taxable income that an individual earns in a given year will also determine the amount of income taxes they will pay.
+The income tax rate varies for individuals based on the amount of income they make in a year.
+The different levels of individuals’ income that determine the appropriate income tax rate are commonly referred to as tax brackets.

 Further, the personal tax rate is often progressive in the sense that the tax rate grows as income grows and is only applied to an additional unit of income.
 For example, the first $50,000 an individual makes is taxed at 5%; the next $50,000 is taxed at 10%, and so on.

-In addition to income earned by individuals and corporations, investment income is also taxed, typically at a capital gains tax, and is less than income tax.
+In addition to income earned by individuals and corporations, investment income is also taxed, typically at a capital gains tax, and is usually less than income tax.
 The lower capital gains tax rate encourages investment.

 Income Tax and Tax Rates